Joosiang/IRL/README.md

 6. Delete a project: (Admin)
     1. Go to the "Manage Notebook" page and click on "Delete" on any of the notebook.
     2. The project details should be deleted.

-Problems

-Did not do proper validation for these pages

-- "Add Projects" page is able to submit even when no information is typed
-- "Add Notebook" page is able to submit even when no information is typed

 ### Login Details